Introduction

 The permanent restoration removes the "will Congress extend it?" uncertainty that complicated tax planning under the TCJA.
 Investors now have a stable foundation to make long-range decisions with confidence:

-• Commission cost segregation studies without timing pressure from phase-down deadlines
+- Cost segregation studies can be commissioned without timing pressure from phase-down deadlines

 The Key Eligibility Rules for 100% Bonus Depreciation